sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

     | User name| ChrisG@`your domain name.com`|
     | Password| Enter the unique and secure password you created earlier |

-3. If you see a **Welcome to Microsoft Azure** tour dialog, Select the **Maybe Later** button.
-4. Search on and select **Enterprise applications** in the search dialog at the top of the screen.
+3. Search on and select **Enterprise applications** in the search dialog at the top of the screen.

-5. Click on  **+ New Application**.Notice that **+ Create your own application** is available now.
+4. Click on  **+ New Application**.Notice that **+ Create your own application** is available now.

    >**Note:** This role now has the ability to add applications to the tenant.
 We will experiment more with this feature in later labs.

-7. Sign out of the Chris Green instance of the Azure Portal and close the browser.
+5. Sign out of the Chris Green instance of the Azure Portal and close the browser.

 ## Exercise 3 - Remove a role assignment